-The following is an approximate timeline for the 2022-2023 grant cycle.
-Note that Program grants and Capital/Planning grants have different timelines and these dates are subject to change.
+The following is an approximate timeline for the 2024-2025 grant cycle.
+Note that these guidelines are in draft form and these dates are subject to change.

-PRE-APPLICATION October 4, 2022 Grant application packet released October 18, 2022 Public Workshop - Programs November 8, 2022 Pre-applications due by 5:00 p.m.
-November 9 - Eligibility Reviewed and Applicants Notified December 13, 2022 FULL APPLICATION February 9, 2023 Full applications due by 5:00 p.m.
-REVIEW & AWARD February - May 2023 Review Committee prepares preliminary award recommendations May 18, 2023 Board meeting for award decisions.
+PRE-APPLICATION May 13, 2025 Grant application packet released May 28, 2025 Public Workshop June 26, 2025 Pre-applications due by 5:00 p.m.
+June 27 - Aug 18, 2025 Eligibility Reviewed and Applicants Notified FULL APPLICATION October 14, 2025 Full applications due by 5:00 p.m.
+REVIEW & AWARD Oct -Nov 2025 Review Committee prepares preliminary award recommendations March 2026 Board meeting for award decisions.
 Staff recommendations presented to the Board of Directors for award decisions.
-Date subject to change AWARD June 2023 Award Notifications PROCESSIG June 2023 Grantees submit final paperwork July 2023 Once all grantee paperwork is submitted and approved, grant agreements will be sent to grantees within 1-2 months.
-If grantee paperwork is delayed, the grant agreement paperwork is delayed, the grant agreement September 2023 paperwork is delayed, the grant agreement process will not move forward and the project September 2023 paperwork is delayed, the grant agreement process will not move forward and the project start date will be postponed.
+AWARD Winter 2025-2026 Award Notifications PROCESSING Winter 2025-2026 Grantees submit final paperwork Winter 2025-2026 Once all grantee paperwork is submitted and approved, grant agreements will be sent to grantees within 1-2 months.
+If grantee paperwork is delayed, the grant agreement process will not move forward, and the project start date will be postponed.
+Winter-Spring 2026 Earliest time grant agreements are anticipated to be executed and projects begin.
+Some grant agreements may take longer.